FStarLang/FStar/examples/rel/README.md

-# Examples for A Monadic Framework for Relational Verification (Functional Pearl)
+# Examples for A Monadic Framework for Relational Verification

 All the examples are in the `rel` subdir, but some use things in `dm4free` internally.
 This is known to work with the